kike-canaries/canairio_sensorlib/README.md

 - Unified variables for all sensors
 - Auto UART port selection (Hw, Sw, UART1, UART2, etc)
 - Multiple i2c reads and one UART sensor read support
+- Real time registry of sensors unit registered (see multivariable)
 - Preselected main stream UART pins from popular boards
 - Auto config UART port for Plantower, Honeywell and Panasonic sensors
 - Unified calibration trigger for all CO2 sensors
 - Unified CO2 Altitude compensation
 - Unified temperature offset for CO2 and environment sensors
 - Public access to main objects of each library (full methods access)
+- Get unit symbol and name and each sub-sensor
+- Get the main sensor detected.
+Two main groups: CO2 and PM
 - Basic debug mode support toggle in execution
 - Basic power saving management with sample time > 30s on SPS30